dogmax/ShardCap/readme.md

 ## Install
 Unzip, move the "ShardCap" folder into the addons folder.

-## Settings:
+# How do I change the shard cap?
 Change the Soul Shard cap in the first line in "ShardCap.lua".
+Relaunch game or type: /console reloadui

-### Settings - Detailed Description:
+### Detailed Description:
 No need to exit the game.
 After changes, type: /console reloadui

-Open the "ShardCap.lua" and change:
+Open the "ShardCap.lua" in Notepad and change:

     shardcap=5;